0xYYY/v3-periphery-foundry/docs/lens/QuoterV2.md

 ```

-These functions are not gas efficient and should _not_ be called on chain.
-Instead, optimistically execute the swap and check the amounts in the callback.

-*Allows getting the expected amount out or amount in for a given swap without executing the swap*
+*Returns the amount in required to receive the given exact output amount but for a swap of a single pool*
 #### Parameters

 | Name | Type | Description |